OpenBankProject/OBP-API/roadmap.md

 This document mainly concerns OBP API but may reference other OBP projects.

-If you have a particular requirement or would like to comment or help us specify, please [get in touch](http://www.openbankproject.com/contact).
+If you have a particular requirement or would like to comment or help us specify, please [get in touch](http://www.openbankproject.com/contact) or make a pull request to this document.

 ## Upcoming developments

-*   Extend Swagger support (add expected responses)
+*   Extend Swagger support (add expected responses starting with the PSD2 set of endpoints)
 *   Web Hooks (on balance change etc.)

 ## Completed developments (most recent first)